QuKunLab/APEC/README.md

 ### 3.3 Clustering based on motifs (same as chromVAR)

 The script ***cluster_byMotif.py*** provides a python version of motif-based cell clustering, with the same algorithm as chromVAR.
+This step will take 20~30 minutes to run our example projects (project01 or project02) on a 8-core CPU, and about 80 minutes for a project with ~3000 cells.

 Example: